 A. Foster an environment that supports maintaining open knowledge sharing and development with CoreNet Global members, the corporate real estate industry, non-Governmental Organizations, the government and the public.

 Up to 15 days prior to the event: with written notice, registrants may transfer their registration to a colleague (member to non-member transfer requires higher registration fee be paid) for a $100.00 transfer fee.
-Registrants may also retain a credit on their CoreNet Global account in the amount of the purchase price minus $100 good for use for two years towards a Global Summit.
+Registrants may also retain a credit on their CoreNet Global account in the amount of the purchase price minus $100 good for use for two years towards a face-to-face Global Summit.
 No refunds will be given.
 There will be no exceptions to this policy.

 15 days or less prior to the event: as food and beverage guarantees have been made on your behalf, registrations may ONLY be transferred registration to a colleague (member to non-member transfer requires higher registration fee be paid) for a $100.00 transfer fee.
 Requests to transfer a registration to a future Summit or to retain a credit will NOT be permitted and will result in the forfeiture of fees.